TEAM

 Kay F. Macleod, PhD, Professor

 Dr. Macleod is a graduate of the University of Edinburgh, Scotland (B.Sc.
 Hons) and obtained her PhD from the Beatson Institute for Cancer Research at the University of Glasgow, Scotland.
 Following post-doctoral fellowships at the Pasteur Institute, France (with Dominique Stehelin) and at the MIT Center for Cancer Research, Cambridge, MA (with Tyler Jacks), Dr. Macleod set up her own independent research laboratory at the University of Chicago in 2002.
-Promoted with tenure in 2009, Dr. Macleod currently also directs the NCI-funded T32 “Multi-disciplinary Training Program in Cancer Research” and is a co-Leader of the Molecular Mechanisms of Cancer (MMC) program at the University of Chicago Comprehensive Cancer Center (UCCCC).
+Promoted with tenure in 2009, Dr. Macleod is the Associate Director of Basic Sciences (since 2024) at the University of Chicago Comprehensive Cancer Center (UCCCC) and was awarded the Hospira Foundation Professorship in Oncology (in 2024) in recognition of her “outstanding scientific and academic accomplishments“.
+Dr. Macleod is also the Director of the Multi-disciplinary Training grant in Cancer Research (T32 supported by NCI).
 At a national level, Dr. Macleod is a past-President of CABTRAC (2019), a reviewing editor for eLife and a current member of NCI’s Subcommittee F.

-Georgina Mancinelli, PhD, Post-doctoral scholar
+Jonathan V. Dietz, PhD, Post-doctoral scholar

 Althea Bock-Hughes, Graduate student